ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

     ``block:`` may be used to tag more than one task at once.
 The include itself should also be tagged.

+    To include a role in a play, and execute it using the tag 'mytag':

+    - hosts: all
+      tasks:
+        - include_role:
+            name: myrole
+          tags: mytag
+    ...

+    (role tasks file)
+    - block:
+        - name: First task to run
+          ...
+        - name: Second task to run
+          ...
+      tags:
+        - mytag

 .. _special_tags: